josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 These are the lifecycle methods you'll use often

 ## Rarely used lifecycle methods:
-getDerivedStateFromProps
+* getDerivedStateFromProps
-shouldComponentUpdate
+* shouldComponentUpdate
-getSnapshotBeforeUpdate
+* getSnapshotBeforeUpdate

 And some others that are deprecated now.
 Focus on just getting really comfortable with the 3 above, as you'll mainly just see those in most cases.
+If you're curious about learning all of these though, just take a few minutes for a full read of the API reference below.

 ## Helpful Resources
 [React.Component lifecycle methods - API reference](https://reactjs.org/docs/react-component.html)